-I like to think that knitting is in my genes.
-My grandmother began knitting over 80 years ago.
-She learned from her mother as a girl in Scotland,and knit hundreds of jumpers (or sweaters as we call them in North America), socks, and mittens for family and friends over the years.
+I love vintage knitting patterns.
+My grandmother began knitting over 80 years ago, and I’m lucky enough to have some of her original patterns.
+She learned from her mother as a girl in Scotland,and knit hundreds of jumpers (or sweaters as we call them in North America,) socks, and mittens for family and friends over the years.
 One of my favourite stories takes place in the 1940s during the second world war.
 Grandma needed a new jumper, but couldn’t get enough wool of one colour to complete the project.
 Instead, she used two different shades of wool, and knit a reversible top – one side was green and the other brown!
-Stories like this keep me searching for the patterns of previous knitters – whether two generations ago or more, I love the idea that I’m holding the directions to making a sweater, bonnet, or booties just like it was made many years ago.

 Many knitters today learned to knit from a grandmother or other relative, and along with acquiring the skill to cast on and cast off, knit and purl, cable, and master the fine art of Fair Isle designs, we hear stories of past knitting projects, unusual yarns or wools, and of course, special knitting patterns.
 Some of the most cherished baby shawls, christening gowns, matinee coats and children’s sweaters are created from vintage knitting patterns.
 One of my most treasured knitting items is a 1940s vintage UK knitting patterns book with a small piece of one page torn out.
 This was my grandmother’s pattern book, and much to her chagrin the missing piece held the pattern of a baby shawl knitted for my father over 65 years ago.
 She lent the book to a friend, but tore out the baby shawl knitting pattern to keep for herself, and misplaced the pattern though her friend returned the book!

-If you are a knitting fanatic here are five tips on how to find vintage knitting patters.
+If you are a knitting fanatic here are a few tips on where to get vintage knitting patterns.

 Vintage knitting patterns are a source of delight to knitters and history buffs alike.
 Over the years I have managed to acquire a small collection of these treasured patterns, and used several patterns to knit baby receiving blankets, bootees and sweaters in various sizes.
 Hunting for vintage knitting patterns is a wonderful hobby, and a great way to learn about local and family history.